 The CMS letter reiterated that providers and entities included on the Preclusion List cannot receive payment.
 Medicare (insurance) Plans and Part D Plan Sponsors must be diligent in screening this list to ensure that they are paying qualified parties.
 They will not get reimbursed for any services rendered by a disqualified provider or entity.
 A beneficiary or Medicare enrollee claiming reimbursement for a Part D drug prescribed or service rendered by a party on the Preclusion List will be rejected.

 Medicare Plans and Part D Plan Sponsors were given a timeframe to remove those on the Preclusion List from their network.
-This will begin when the first Preclusion List is made available to the public on January 1, 2019.
-They must finish reviewing this by January 31, 2019.
-The CMS has stated that it will update the Preclusion List every 30 days.
-It will be available on the first business day of every month thereafter.
+The Preclusion List was first made available to the public on January 1, 2019.
+They were required to finish reviewing this by January 31, 2019.
+The CMS has since updated the Preclusion List every 30 days on the first business day of every month.

 Medicare Plans and Part D Plan Sponsors must immediately inform beneficiaries who received a prescription or service from providers on the Preclusion List within the last 12 months.
 This would result in the denial or rejection of their claims under such provider.
 The beneficiaries however are not left without recourse.
 They are given an opportunity to seek out other providers that are not on the Preclusion List as replacement.
 Medicare Plans and Part D Plan Sponsors were advised to give beneficiaries 60 days to prepare prior to denying payments or rejecting claims.

-This 60-day grace period begins after the Preclusion List is reviewed or posted, which is on January 31, 2019.
+In the case of individuals or entities found on the January 1, 2019 Preclusion List, this 60-day grace period begins after the Preclusion List is reviewed or posted, which is on January 31, 2019.
 Beneficiaries are given between February 1, 2019 to March 31, 2019 to make the necessary adjustments.
 Denials or rejections for reimbursement claims may be initiated on April 1, 2019 for the January 1, 2019 Preclusion List.
 This will allow sufficient time for all parties concerned to prepare.
 Note that Medicare Plans and Part D Plan Sponsors may no longer seek reimbursement beginning April 1, 2019.
-This applies to claims rendered by individuals or entities found on the January 1, 2019 Preclusion List.

-The Streamline Verify system is prepared to set this up as soon as such Preclusion List is made accessible to Medicare Plans and Part D Plan Sponsors on January 1, 2019 .
+The Streamline Verify system is been screening the CMS Preclusion List ever since it was made available to Medicare Plans and Part D Plan Sponsors on January 1, 2019.
 Find out what arrangements need to be undertaken to get ready for its approaching implementation date.
 Remain compliant and secure your business interests by contacting us today.